-Lease Agreement, Workers' Compensation Insurance and Private Placement with Insurance Company of the West
+Lease Agreement and Workers' Compensation Insurance with Insurance Company of the West

-Insurance Company of the West, or ICW, which was founded by Mr. Rady and is controlled by him, is a major tenant at Torrey Reserve Campus.
+Insurance Company of the West, or ICW, which was founded by Mr. Rady and is controlled by him, was a major tenant at Torrey Reserve Campus until its lease expiration on December 31, 2016.
 Mr. Rady currently serves as the chairman of the board of directors of ICW.
-Pursuant to a lease agreement with ICW, we received approximately \$2.2 million in rent from ICW in 2015.
-Additionally, on July 1, 2015, we renewed our workers' compensation insurance policy with ICW.
-The policy premium is approximately \$0.2 million for the period July 1, 2015 through July 1, 2016.
-Finally, on March 9, 2015, we entered into a common stock purchase agreement with Explorer Insurance Company (a subsidiary of ICW).
-The purchase agreement provided for the sale by us to Explorer Insurance Company, in a private placement, of 200,000 shares of common stock at a price of \$40.54 per share, resulting in gross proceeds to us of approximately \$8.1 million.
+Pursuant to the now expired lease agreement with ICW, we received approximately \$2.2 million in rent from ICW in 2016.
+Additionally, on July 1, 2016, we renewed our workers' compensation insurance policy with ICW.
+The policy premium is approximately \$0.2 million for the period July 1, 2016 through July 1, 2017.